AliParky/torrent/README.md

 ## Overview

+This project implements a basic BitTorrent client.
 The client handles torrent file parsing and file downloading.

 ## Requirements